OpenNebula/docs/source/advanced_components/application_insight/onegate_configure.rst

 .. _onegate_configure:

-.. todo:: Needs to be reviewed and updated to 5.0

 =============================
 OneGate Server Configuration
 =============================

-The OneGate service allows Virtual Machines guests to pull and push VM information from OpenNebula.
+The OneGate service allows Virtual Machine guests to pull and push VM information from OpenNebula.
 Although it is installed by default, its use is completely optional.

 Requirements
 ============

 Check the :ref:`Installation guide <ignc>` for details of what package you have to install depending on your distribution

+OneGate can be used with VMs running on :ref:`KVM, vCenter <context_overview>`, and :ref:`EC2 <context_ec2>`.

 Currently, OneGate is not supported for VMs instantiated in Azure, since the authentication token is not available inside these VMs.
 OneGate support for these drivers will be include in upcoming releases.
-Since OpenNebula 5.0.2 the authentication token is available for :ref:` instances deployed in EC2 <context_ec2>`.

 Configuration
 =============